UKHomeOffice/core-cloud-workflow-checkov-sast-scan/README.md

        checkov-scan:
          uses: UKHomeOffice/core-cloud-workflow-checkov-sast-scan/.github/workflows/checkov-scan-base.yaml@1.5.0

-## Inplementation for Terraform Plan files
+## Implementation for Terraform Plan files

 Add the above config into the following directory in your repository `.github/workflow/checkov-scan-tfplan.yaml`, or build into your own workflow logic if more complex.
 For scanning Terraform Plan files as well, please use: